gw-ece1125-f2015/lab01/README.md

-# Lab Assignment 2
+# Lab Assignment 1

-In this assignment you are required to write a program that reads an array of integers from file and computes its mean and median.
+In this assignment, you are required to write a program that reads an array of integers from file and computes its mean and median.

 # Notes & Considerations

-• File that you are going to read can have any(including 0) number of integers.
+• File that you are going to read can have any (including 0) number of integers, one per line.
 So, you are advised to read the file twice: once for determining its length, once for actually reading the integers.